skywind3000/asyncrun.vim/README.md

     g:asyncrun_status - 'running', 'success' or 'failure'

 #### Requirements:
 vim 7.4.1829 is minimal version to support async mode.
-If you are use older versions, `asyncrun_mode` will fall from `0/async/default` to `1/sync`.
+If you are use older versions, `asyncrun_mode` will fall back from `0/async/default` to `1/sync`.

 ## More